ucsd-cse30-f17/syllabus/grading/README.md

 Not all lectures will have readings assigned, but many will.

+Reading quizzes will be posted the lecture before they are due (so a quiz due Wednesday at 8am will be released Monday morning, for example).
+This means it's always safe to check after class if a quiz is due before the next one.

 ## Participation/clickers

 We will use clickers in class.
 You will get a participation grade based on the proportion of clicker reponses you give.
 Correctness is _not_ taken into account in calculating this part of your grade, just participation in the questions.